porsche-design-system/porsche-design-system/packages/storefront/src/pages/news/migration-guide.md

  </p-segmented-control>
 ```

-- Event `segmentedControlChange` is deprecated.
+- Event `segmentedControlChange` is deprecated, use new event `update`.

 ```diff
 // Accordingly for other JS frameworks, e.g. React example: